rkratky/ubuntu-hw-support/docs/contributing.rst

 ~~~~~~~~~~

 We use `Sphinx <https://www.sphinx-doc.org/en/master/>`_ for generating the
 documentation from **reStructured Text**.
-Refer to our `reStructuredText style guide <https://canonical-documentation-with-sphinx-and-readthedocscom.readthedocs-hosted.com/style-guide/>`_ for basic guidance.
+Refer to our `reStructuredText reference <https://canonical-starter-pack.readthedocs-hosted.com/dev/reference/rst-syntax-reference/>`_ for basic guidance.

 We tend to use a maximum of 80 characters per line.